 For more details about pesticide transportation, storage, and disposal, please consult the University of Nebraska Extension publication, Safe Transport, Storage and Disposal of Pesticides.

 Pesticides, if not used properly, can have harmful effects on the human body.
 If you suspect pesticide poisoning of any kind--be it via inhalation, oral, or dermal--contact the Nebraska Poison Center : 1-800-222-1222 or in the Omaha area 955-5555.
 First aid varies depending on the pesticide and the area affected.
 Read the label; there may be instructions for how to administer first aid to a victim of accidental exposure to that product.
-For more detailed information, please read: Signs and Symptoms of Pesticide Poisoning and Recognition and Management of Pesticide Poisoning
+For more detailed information, please read: Managing the Risk of Pesticide Poisoning and Understanding the Signs and Symptoms.

 Interested in applying Integrated Pest Management principles to your school?
 If so, please review and electronically "sign" the form below to express your desire to begin IPM, and let's get started!
 In addition, you may wish to develop a formal policy outlining a customized IPM program in your school/school district.